 The mission of the The American Voters Association (AVA) is to organize people for the purpose of asking politicians to explain and answer questions about the financial impact of their decisions on America's children and to do so on a continual and timely basis.
 Membership is free.

-The program will have a staggered start.
+The interviewing will start in a staggered manner.
 For details, see FAQ's #2.

-If you don't want politicians to account for their financial treatment of America's children, don't join!
+If you choose not to join, ask youself this question: why wouldn't you want politicians to account for their financial treatment of America's children.

 Thank you for your attention.
 My name is Terrance Bushard.
 I am a 66 year old life long resident of St. Paul, MN.
 I've earned a degree in business from the University of Minnesota and am mostly retired from the printing business.